The black seas of infinity

 Dan’s sketches are top notch and this story was excellent, original, intriguing, and entertaining!
 Loved it!

-Merrill David, Author of Wicked Away
+Author of Wicked Away

 Dan Henk, in The Black Seas of Infinity, has written a “sci-fi travelogue” that conjoins aliens, a fabulous "suit" and secessionist politics into rip-roaring-non-stop narrative rich with chunks of religion, swathes of ultra-hi tech, an inventory of cars and trucks and tanks and Humvees and mind-warping space engines.
 The Black Seas of Infinity is a fascinating narrative built on the Lost Cities of the Maya as a portal to alien worlds and wrapped up in alien spaceships—and that's just for starters.

-Jack Remic Author of Man Alone
+Author of Man Alone